Becka is an amateur software developer from Georgia. He's interested in blockchain and AI.

 One can hardly ever underestimate the effect and influence technology has on our lives.
 In every single area of our activity, be it work, leisure, fitness, or connection with friends and family members, the digital world has already penetrated them quite deeply.

 To make but one example, take a look at finances and our relationship with money.
-For the longest period of the civilized world, people bought and sold things for an exchange of the actual money - metal coins predominantly because the banknotes were put into mass production no earlier than the 11th century
+For the longest period of the civilized world, people bought and sold things for an exchange of the actual money - metal coins predominantly because the banknotes were put into mass production no earlier than the 11th century in China.

 But as the internet penetrated the financial world, it also led to changing the structure of money.
 While it was still issued by the governments and dependent on their monetary policy, it was no longer locked in the cashed form.
 Online retail, e-wallets, and other digital financial means became dominant in the field, changing the game forever.
-And that’s even before the cryptocurrencies
+And that’s even before the cryptocurrencies were introduced.

 So, not to go too deep into the world of finances, the bottom line is this: technologies have changed our lives to the extent we couldn’t have imagined.
 And as we plunge headlong in the next decade of the 2020s, this trend will see a massive acceleration, producing some of the craziest and most revolutionary products/services in various industries.